Are you a Non-Resident of Canada?

 Declaration of your Residency Status

-Under Canada’s tax system your income tax obligations to Canada are based on your residency status.
-Understanding your residency status is preliminary to determine your filing requirements to Canada.
+Under Canada’s tax system, your income tax obligations to Canada are based on your residency status.
+Understanding your residency status is preliminary to determining your filing requirements for Canada.
 A non-resident must share his residency status with the Canadian payers so that an accurate tax amount can be deducted.

 Tax Obligations for a Non-Resident of Canada

 A non-resident of Canada is only liable to pay tax on income or gains from Canadian sources.
-For example, Canadian employment income and income from business operating in Canada.
+For example, Canadian employment income and income from businesses operating in Canada.

 Canadian income received by a non-resident is subject to Part I tax or PART XIII tax.